lorenzogarlappi/COMM475/README.md

 # COMM475

-This repository contains material for the course COMM475: Investment Pokicy
+This repository contains material for the course COMM475: Investment Policy